 - The “Oh, so you didn’t bother to shave” sigh.
 She gives it as she glances at your shadowy face when your mother-in-law rings the doorbell.
 He gives it in bed as his hands slide expectantly down your leg.

 - The “You ate the last one?” sigh.
 Heard from the kitchen through the frantic rummaging of cellophane during a particularly riveting episode of Game of Thrones.

 - The “If you’re really paying attention then repeat back to me what I just said” sigh.

 - The Entrapment Sigh – “Oh?
 Did you think you just heard me sigh?
 What have you done recently that would make me sigh?”

 - The “It’s your turn” sigh.
-Heard when dishes pile-up in the sink, children argue, you’re out of eggs, the car needs gas, or chillingly . . . during sex.
+Heard when dishes pile up in the sink, children argue, you’re out of eggs or the car needs gas.

-- The “You gave the wrong answer to my asking if our wedding ring makes my finger look fat?” sigh.
+- The “You gave the wrong answer to my asking if my wedding ring makes my finger look fat” sigh.
 And his corresponding, “How many variations are there to that same old fat question?” sigh.

 - The Phantom Sigh.
 Your significant other is out of town, yet you still hear it reverberating loudly off the empty, silent walls of darkened, stagnant rooms.
 (Closely related to the Guilty Conscience Sigh.)

 Sighs are everywhere.
 People around you are sighing 12 times per hour, and you find references to the sigh in literary texts ranging from religious hymns to romantic poems to popular songs and Peanuts cartoons.
 To end this article, we are going to disagree with the famous “As Time Goes By” lyric, “a sigh is just a sigh.”
 They are so much more.
 Sighs are an important cultural, physical and psychological phenomenon, and now you know a bit more about them.